-We collect materials from hundreds of individuals, businesses, industries, and municipal sources and distribute those materials through our retail store in Durham, North Carolina as well as through workshops, parties, and outreach events across the Southeast.
+We collect materials from hundreds of individuals, businesses, industries, and municipal sources and distribute those materials through our retail store and our online store in Durham, North Carolina as well as through workshops, parties, and outreach events across the Southeast.

 Materials are sold in our retail store and are also featured in a variety of creative arts programs and workshops.
 Our Events By the Truckload program travels to large-scale community festivals and events where we provide hands-on, creative arts activities.
 We also travel to schools for classroom workshops and after-school activities, and we host workshops and parties at our Creative Reuse Center.
 We teach professional development workshops for educators and childcare providers that explain how to incorporate reclaimed materials into their curriculum and we share information on where they can find “materials in their neighborhood.”

 In 1991, a woman named Chris Rosenthal and a group of supporters including nationally known environmental artist Bryant Holsenbeck and educator Joe Appleton started The Scrap Exchange.
 Chris was a teacher who wanted great materials for use in her classroom.
 She had previously worked for an organization in Australia called The Reverse Garbage Truck and patterned The Scrap Exchange on that program.
 Please visit the History page for more information about the history of the organization.

 From our opening in 1991 until December 1999, we occupied several different locations in Durham’s Northgate Mall.